Jalen Reagor: 2020 season

-Reagor was selected by the Philadelphia Eagles in the first round with the 21st overall pick in the 2020 NFL Draft, becoming the highest-drafted wide receiver to come from TCU since former All-American Josh Doctson in 2016.
+Reagor was selected by the Philadelphia Eagles in the first round with the 21st overall pick in the 2020 NFL draft, becoming the first wide receiver drafted in the first round from TCU since former All-American Josh Doctson in 2016.
 On July 20, 2020, Reagor signed a 4-year $13.3 million contract with the team, with a fifth-year team option.
 Reagor sustained a shoulder injury in training camp but recovered enough to play in Week 1.

 On September 13, 2020, Reagor made his NFL debut against the Washington Football Team, finishing with one reception for 55 yards in the 17–27 loss.
 He was placed on injured reserve on September 30, 2020, after suffering a ligament tear in his thumb.
 He was activated on October 31, 2020.

 In Week 8 against the Dallas Cowboys on Sunday Night Football, Reagor recorded his first career touchdown reception during the 23–9 win.

 In Week 13 against the Green Bay Packers, Reagor returned a punt for a 73-yard touchdown during the 30–16 loss.
 This was Reagor's first career punt returned for a touchdown.
+He finished his rookie season with 31 receptions for 396 receiving yards and one receiving touchdown.

 2021 season

-In Week 12 of the 2021 NFL Season, Reagor dropped two passes, including a touchdown, in the final drive against the New York Giants in the 13–7 loss.
+In Week 12 of the 2021 NFL season, Reagor dropped two passes, including a touchdown, in the final drive against the New York Giants in the 13–7 loss.
+He finished the 2021 season with 33 receptions for 299 receiving yards and two receiving touchdowns in 17 games and 13 starts.

-In the Wild Card round against the Tampa Bay Buccaneers, Reagor muffed two punts, losing one, in the Eagles' 31–15 loss.
+In the Wild Card Round against the Tampa Bay Buccaneers, Reagor muffed two punts, losing one, in the Eagles' 31–15 loss.

 Minnesota Vikings

-2022 season

-On August 31, 2022, Reagor was traded to the Minnesota Vikings in exchange for a 2023 seventh-round pick as well as a 2024 conditional fourth-round pick.
+On August 31, 2022, Reagor was traded to the Minnesota Vikings in exchange for the Houston Texans' 2023 seventh-round pick as well as a 2024 conditional fifth-round pick (which would have become a fourth if Reagor had 40 receptions or 500 receiving yards or 5 touchdowns in either 2022 or 2023, but neither of them happened).
 After the trade, Reagor decided he would change his number to 5.
-He stated on Twitter: "The number 5 symbolizes Spiritual growth, Self confidence, Freedom, Curiosity, and Change. #5 it is, let’s go crazy!"
+He stated on Twitter: "The number 5 symbolizes Spiritual growth, Self confidence, Freedom, Curiosity, and Change. #5 it is, let's go crazy!"
+He finished the 2022 season with eight receptions for 104 receiving yards and one receiving touchdown.

+On August 30, 2023, Reagor was waived.

+New England Patriots

+On August 31, 2023, the New England Patriots signed Reagor to their practice squad.
+He was signed to the active roster on October 26.
+In Week 17 against the Buffalo Bills, Reagor returned the opening kickoff from Tyler Bass 98 yards for a touchdown, the first kick return touchdown of his career.

+On March 13, 2024, Reagor re-signed with the Patriots.
+He was released on August 28, 2024, and re-signed to the practice squad.
+He was released from the practice squad on September 17, 2024.